egmp7/tutorials/Databases&Networking/10_Networking_concepts.md

 - Datagrams come from network layer
 - TCP checks port numbers and delivers the datagrams
 - Demultiplexing delivers data to the correct socket

+# Network Layer in TCP/IP model

+IP addressing and routing happen in this layer, which is sometimes also called the Internet layer.
+Internet protocol or IP is the name of the protocol in the network layer.
+As you may have noticed, IP is the second part of the name of the model, TCP/IP.
+Internet protocol in the network layer handles sending data from a source to the destination, which happens via a series of devices called routers.
+Each computer on the Internet has a unique number or address called the IP address

+- Internet Protocol (IP)
+- IP addressing
+- Routing

+## IP addressing

+- IPv4: 32 bits or
+- Four 8-bit sections, each between 0-255
+- 2 to the power of 32 = more than four billion possibilities
+- Example IP address: 92.40.248.23

+## Routing

+- Definition: A forwarding mechanism that carries packets from source to destination on the internet
+- Routers receive packets and forward them to the next hop.
+This will continue until their packets arrive at their destination
+- Routers do not understand the whole network
+- Routing algorithms run at routers to determine these parts.
+Routers also pass updated routes back and forth.
+If they don't know a network address, they ask their neighboring routers
+- Routers have a forwarding table or routing table and based on this, they choose the best outbound route for each network address

+## Time to live (TTL)

+ Infinite loops in packet routing could result in a crash network, which would cause huge problems to lots of people.
+So the header called Time to Live, or TTL, is a very simple yet efficient mechanism to prevent infinite loops when routing packets

+- TTL is usually **initialized** by a value
+- Every time it is forwarded by a router, its value is **subtracted by one**
+- Router check TTL value of each packet
+- If the value reaches **zero**, they **destroy it** and send a message back

+# The link layer

+- The link layer only worries about getting data across **one hop**.
+- Incorporates a **group of communication protocols**
+- And each protocol is designed based on a **specific medium** in their physical layer underneath
+- Link layer protocols cover different mediums such as **wire, Wi-Fi, and fiber optics and Ethernet**.
+- It's irrelevant to the link layer, whether they Internet exist or not, since it is only responsible for carrying the data across one hop based on the medium available
+- Is where the **link** between the logical and physical components of the communication network is made.

+## Frames

+- Packets of data at the data link layer
+- Transmit data in a **point-to-point** manner
+- Addressing mechanism is **hardware-specific**

+## MAC address Media access control address

+- Used in medium access control protocol (**sub-layer** of data link)
+- Assigned by manufacturers: **burned-in**
+- Used to **identify** link layer devices